If you’re looking for some adventure, some prehistoric adventure that is, look no further than Trammel Fossil Park.

 Trammel Park was built in 2003 on land owned by the Trammel family.
 R.L.
 Trammel, a developer, donated this plot of land to the city of Sharonville to allow people to freely explore the land, land that is FULL of fossils.

 Bring some tools, buckets, and any other digging implements you might have.
-You’re allowed to dig and are even allowed to take home a sample.
+You’re allowed to dig and you are allowed to take home what you find.